github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-hashicorp-vault.md

 This example demonstrates how to create a job that requests a secret from HashiCorp Vault.

 - `<Vault URL>`: Replace this with the URL of your HashiCorp Vault.
+- `<Vault Namespace>`: Replace this with the Namespace you've set in HashiCorp Vault.
+For example: `admin`.
 - `<Role name>`: Replace this with the role you've set in the HashiCorp Vault trust relationship.
 - `<Secret-Path>`: Replace this with the path to the secret you're retrieving from HashiCorp Vault.
 For example: `secret/data/production/ci npmToken`.